Luke 4

 Comments Luke 4:21

 This verse confirms that the prophecy of Isaiah 61:1-2 refers to the Lord Jesus Himself.
-Whoever hears the saying in verses 18 to 19, the Lord Himself has put in their hearts to think about this saying, and it is all their fault if they ignore the saying and reject the beloved Son of God as their Savior.
+Whoever hears this saying, “today this Scripture is fulfilled in your hearing,” the Lord Himself has put in their heart to think about this saying.
+It is all their fault if they ignore the saying and reject the beloved Son of God as their Savior.

 And all bore Him witness, and marveled at the words of grace which proceeded out of His mouth; and they said, Is not this Joseph’s Son ?